 Pitch 2: “We're making a film.
 And we already have a company doing US sales, and another company doing foreign sales.”

-In addition to helping investors feel more comfortable with your project, having distribution will also help you gain the attention of a bigger cast, better crew, higher profile film festivals… And obviously all this improves your chances for making money for you and your investors!
+In addition to helping investors feel more comfortable with your project, having distribution will also help you gain the attention of a bigger cast, better crew, higher higher-profile film festivals… And obviously, all this improves your chances of making money for you and your investors!

 Film Distributors ARE the Seal of Approval